Asian stocks mixed in quiet end of year trading - KRDO

 AP Business Writer

-BANGKOK (AP) — Asian shares are mixed at the outset of the last trading week of the year as countries grapple with the spread of the omicron coronavirus variant.
-Many markets were closed for holidays.
-Benchmarks rose in Shanghai and Bangkok on Monday but fell in Tokyo and Seoul.
+BANGKOK (AP) — Major share benchmarks are mostly lower in Asia at the outset of the last trading week of the year as countries grapple with the spread of the omicron coronavirus variant.
+Many markets were closed Monday for holidays.
+Benchmarks fell in Shanghai, Bangkok, Tokyo and Seoul.
+Taiwan and India were higher.
 Last week, the S&P 500 set a record as fears ebbed about the potential impact of omicron outbreaks.
 However, much is still uncertain about the variant, which is spreading extremely quickly, leading to a return to pandemic restrictions in some places.
 Hundreds of flights were cancelled in the U.S. over the holiday weekend, with airlines reporting COVID-related staffing problems.
-France reported more than 100,000 new cases in a daily record.